 By eating food that is both in season and local you can be more certain that both production emissions and transport emissions are limited.
 You can often avoid them being refrigerated in stores too.
 Even more importantly, seasonal food just tastes so much better.

 Where I live in the UK eating a tomato or strawberry from Spain doesn’t taste anything like as sweet as one in season from a local farm.
 Not only are many imported varieties a bit bland to begin with, but they suffer from time in storage, being refrigerated and forced ripening.

 Of course not even locally grown tomatoes can compare to eating one of your own.

-If you are going to try and tackle food miles, you should start with flying food, but even then its not always simple.
+If you are going to try and tackle food miles, the natural place to start is with flying food, but even then its not always simple.

 From an emissions perspective food miles are not created equal.
 In the UK just 1% of food transport is done by plane, but it accounts for 11% of emissions.

 Using figures from DEFRA we can compare the emissions that result moving a tonne of food by different means.